Skip to main content

 Inventory value

 Mathership calculates the inventory value of waste using the current weighted average cost of the ingredient.
+Waste value = waste quantity × weighted average cost The waste value is stored in the inventory ledger as a negative value.

 Example